360modder/psburn/docs/usage/embeddingresources/invokesubscripts.md

 ## Test

-Create directorary structure like this.
+Create directory structure like this.

 ```
 app.ps1			# main psscript